Prof-M-s-Classroom/programming-assignment-2-GillzV/README.md

 ## **10. Justification of Additional Features (If Any)**
 (If you added extra features, describe them and explain why.)

+    The key features I added was mainly the extra constructors so that I had more options I can add onto the story.

 Example:
 > I added a **save/load feature** so players can resume the game later.
 This was done by writing the current node’s event number to a file and reading it when restarting.